 Can you drive from Yosemite to Los Angeles in the winter?

+Yes, but plan carefully.
 Similar to a Lake Tahoe road trip, some roads may also be closed during the winter.
-The Tioga Pass Road (H120) is regularly shut down due to heavy snowfall in winter.
-You may also want to avoid the 395 highway, from which the Tioga Pass road branches.
+The Tioga Pass Road (Highway 120) closes every winter due to snow, so you’ll be limited to the south or west entrances.
+Check road conditions before you go on the park’s website.

 Los Angeles to Yosemite Road Trip Map